-• Access to Justice: The human rights of marginalized individuals are acknowledged and protected through inclusive and affirming laws and policies, which are fairly and consistently implemented and enforced, and efforts are made to reduce existing barriers to justice.
+• Access to Justice: The human rights of LGBTI people are acknowledged and protected through inclusive and affirming laws and policies, which are fairly and consistently implemented and enforced.

-Objectives may include, but are not limited to: improved capacity of judicial officials, lawyers and CSOs to leverage existing domestic and international legal frameworks to advance the human rights of marginalized individuals; increased collaboration among marginalized groups to advocate for the repeal, reform and replace discriminatory legislation and policy and develop inclusive legislation and policies; increased access to secure and culturally competent legal services that consider the unique needs of marginalized individuals to file criminal complaints, serve as witnesses, and claim compensation; and, increased collaboration among relevant stakeholders on advocacy to reduce impunity for perpetrators of violence and discrimination against marginalized individuals.
+Objectives may include, but are not limited to: increased political and public will for legal and policy reform; improved capacity of judicial officials, lawyers and CSOs to leverage existing domestic and international legal frameworks to advance the human rights of LGBTI persons; increased efforts by government to repeal, reform and replace discriminatory legislation and policy and develop inclusive legislation and policies; and increased access to secure and culturally competent legal services.